 If you receive a ticket you have five school days to appeal it.
 If the ticket is not waived or appealed, the fine will be billed to your student account or employee account.
-All appeals for a violation must be submitted, in writing (by email) within five (5) school days to the Dean of Students.
+All appeals for a violation must be submitted, in writing (by email) within five (5) school days to the Director of Safety and Security.

 Residential students are not permitted to drive to class from their Residence Hall.
 Students parking in a restricted lot will be ticketed accordingly.

 Heidelberg University will work with its neighbors to address issues that arise from inappropriate parking in the surrounding neighborhoods.
 The university may take action against faculty, staff, or students that park inappropriately in non-university areas.

 It is inappropriate to park across a private residents driveway, to park longer than 48 hours on public streets, or in the National Machinery parking lots (which are east of France Hall and Willard Hall).
 Violators are subject to potential tickets and or fines, and towing (at the owner/operator’s expense) by the Tiffin City Police Department.